-"Potterian Economics"
+The "Potterian economy"

-"Potterian economics" is how they describe the object of their study Daniel Levy and Avichai Snir, authors of the article in the journal Oxford Open Economics in which they enter to analyze the matter.
+"Potterian economics" is how Daniel Levy and Avichai Snir describe the object of their study, authors of the article in the Oxford Open Economics magazine in which they analyze the matter.
 According to the article, this could be defined as the set of ideas, visions and structure that can be found in the heptalogy written by JK Rowling, with the aim of analyzing how these texts can affect popular knowledge about economics.

-A model full of contradictions
+A model full of contradictions.